thibaudclement/cs269i/docs/lecture-5.md

 **Notes:**

-- Tit-for-Tat can never win a head-to-head match, but encouraging cooperating leads to a higher score on average.
+- Tit-for-Tat can never win a head-to-head match, but encouraging cooperation leads to a higher score on average.
 - You can always do better than Tit-for-Tat: you can play Tit-for-Tat during \(199\) rounds, and not upload in the last round, but in practice, no participant tried this strategy.

 Later on, Professor Axelrod invited his friends to play again.
 Out of 62 submissions, Tit-for-Tat won first place again.
 </div>

-**Note:** Veritasium's _[What Game Theory Reveals About Life, The Universe, and Everything](https://www.youtube.com/watch?v=mScpHTIi-kM)_ YouTube video offers an excellent perspective on this topic.
+_**Note:** Veritasium's _[What Game Theory Reveals About Life, The Universe, and Everything](https://www.youtube.com/watch?v=mScpHTIi-kM)_ YouTube video offers an excellent perspective on this topic._

 So, in practice, \((2)\) requires fragile assumptions: Harry assumes in round \(i\) that \(\rightarrow\) Marvin assumes in round \(i+1\) that \(\rightarrow\) Harry assumes in round \(i+2\) that \(\rightarrow\) ... plays optimally in round \(n\).